90t/book-club/README.md

 - He hasnt posted a note in a while, his popup profile box told him today, so he forgot what password he signed up with
 - When User1:David arrives home he decides to have a look at that data website, as he proceeds to login, he reliases he cant remeber his passsword
 - He selects the recover password option on the signinn page
-- After reseting his password he checks the main codepost page & sees that his coder buddy has left a codenote in spanish
+- After resetting his password he checks the main codepost page & sees that his coder buddy has left a codenote in spanish
 - He presses his translate button next to the post that coffe posted at 4:30,
 - When User1:David was about the private message User2:Coffe back, he noticed a code post & clicked on the users profile, after reading that the user is a coder
 - setting up his own coder dojo he decides to follow the user,